 Zoom can even 'touch up' your appearance

-At the bottom left of the screen, press the Start Video button to make sure your camera is on.
+At the bottom left of the screen in Zoom, press the Start Video button to make sure your camera is on.
 Click on the up arrow ^ for a drop-down menu, then Choose Virtual Background.
 You'll see a menu pop up with several choices, including blue skies, the Golden Gate Bridge and the northern lights.

 Select the image of your choice, or if you'd rather, you can upload your own by clicking the plus + sign.
 Zoom has tons of additional backgrounds available for free, and you're not limited to what is offered from Zoom.